AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template.-->

-Momentum does honor the delivery duration setting (which is defined in the [Validity period parameters](#validity-period-parameters) section) in Campaign, but only up to 3.5 days.
+The delivery duration setting (defined in the [Validity period parameters](#validity-period-parameters) section) set up in Campaign will still be honored but only up to 3.5 days.
 At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.
 For more on delivery failures, see this [section](../../sending/using/understanding-delivery-failures.md#about-delivery-failures).

 #### Email format parameters {#email-format-parameters}